zhyyao/paper_reading/README.md

 # Paper Reading of the speech and text pretraining
 ## Simple intro
-This repositories is a collaction of the __recent paper__.
+🌟This repositories is a collaction of the __recent paper__.
 I am a beginner research of speech and text pretraining and robust speech recognition.
 I will put the worthy reading paper here and do a conclusion of different paper.
-🌟后面嫌麻烦就用中文了

 ## Paper list
 ### Speech pretraining